A look at the Kiss logo, where the name came from, who designed it and why the original version isn’t used in Germany.

 When Frehley created the now-iconic logo, making the “SS” look like lightning bolts, the runic letters appeared similar to the insignia of the Nazi SS, a symbol that is now illegal to display in Germany.
-Since 1979 most of the band’s album covers and merchandise in Germany have used a modified version of the logo, in which the ‘S’ characters are modified and rounded (see German tour guide cover below).
+Since 1979 most of the band’s album covers and merchandise in Germany have used a modified version of the logo, in which the ‘S’ characters are modified and rounded:

 It’s been claimed, usually by conservative and parent groups, that the band’s name has many secret meanings and acronyms, but the band’s name came about due to influence by The New York Dolls and drummer Peter Criss’ earlier band, Lips.
-The logo was never drawn in blood (not that we know of anyway) but band members did each pour a vial of their blood into the red ink drums for a printing of the first Kiss comic book.
-The iconoclastic logo is generally recognized as one of the best band logos of all time.
+The logo has been drawn in blood (in the inner sleeve of Love Gun):

 Band members literally gave their blood to their brand, each pouring a vial into the red ink drums for a printing of the first Kiss comic book.
 The iconoclastic logo is generally recognized as one of the best band logos of all time and has been licensed for use on a massive amount of merchandising, gizmos and trinkets.
 According to Sandra O’Loughlin in an article for Brandweek magazine,

 “Kiss has licensed its name to more than 3,000 product categories, from lunch boxes and comic books to credit cards and condoms to become nearly a one-billion-dollar brand.”